 }

-You can find the complete API reference documentation for kv-store
+You can find the complete API reference documentation for kv-store at:

 Distributed under the MIT License.
 See LICENSE for more information.